FoamScience/openfoam-apptainer-packaging/README.md

 Automated workflows to:

-- Build a base `OpenFOAM` container (supporting various forks and versions) to run on HPCs
+- Build a base framework (eg: `OpenFOAM`) container (supporting various forks and versions) to run on HPCs
 - Build project-specific containers that inherit from a target base container
 - OpenMPI is a first-class citizen: `mpirun -n 16 apptainer run container.sif "solver -parallel"` should 'just work'.

+## Highlighted features

+1. Automated, configuration-only workflows to produce containers that behave similarly across frameworks.
+1. A JSON Database of container metadata, with full control at the hands of the container maintainer.
+1. Maintaining definition files for your projects can be done in your own repos.
+1. Loading your own repositories of base framework container definitions works seamlessly.

 ## Quick Instructions